 Kuala Lumpur 2016 - Dashi Dining Saya

-There was a good crowd during lunch time at the brand new Isetan food Hall at Lot 10 - but it was not as packed as we would have expected.
+There was a good crowd during lunchtime at the brand new Isetan food Hall at Lot 10 - but it was not as packed as we would have expected.
 Maybe people were a bit apprehensive due to the poshness of the venue - thinking that the prices would be very high.
-Some of the outlets were indeed pricey - but good thing is they have prices to suit every pocket.
+Some of the outlets were indeed pricey - but the good thing is they have prices to suit every pocket.
 I decided on an interesting kiosk serving rice dishes with dashi stock - Dashi Dining Saya.

-I ordered the set with soy marinated tuna.
+I ordered the set with soy-marinated tuna.
 It came with a bowl of rice topped with generous slices of tuna, a small serving of chicken cooked in dashi broth, some pickles, side garnishes and a pot of the hot dashi broth.
 The way to enjoy the rice is to pour the dashi broth into the bowl - you can add as much as you like.
-The tuna was very fresh and succulent - augmented by the subtle saltiness of the light soy marinate.
+The tuna was very fresh and succulent - augmented by the subtle saltiness of the light soy marinade.
 After enjoying a few slices of the tuna, I poured some dashi into the bowl.
 With a small amount of stock - the texture was a bit like a risotto.
 I added more stock and it became like a Chinese porridge.
 It was fun playing around with the texture by adding the stock.
-On the whole I really enjoyed the dish and the dashi provided the required umami kick.
+On the whole, I really enjoyed the dish and the dashi provided the required umami kick.